makerdao/community/governance/polls/templates/Atlas/Atlas Edit Monthly Cycle Proposal - $date_MONTH_DD,_YYYY.md

 ## Review

-The community may vote in this poll to express support or opposition to the following Atlas Edit Weekly Cycle Proposal:
+The community may vote in this poll to express support or opposition to the following Atlas Edit Monthly Cycle Proposal:

 - [Atlas Edit Pull Request]($Pull_Request_link)
 - [Proposal Discussion Thread]($discussion_link)